2016 Puligny-Montrachet, Le Cailleret, 1er Cru, Michel Bouzereau & Fils, Burgundy

 Description

 Jean-Baptiste feels that the vines in this vineyard are getting into their stride now that they have passed their 35th anniversary.
-It is hard to disagree; the wine is floral and mineral with a laser-like focus and purity, but with the stuffing to steer clear of any feeling of meanness or austerity.
-An excellent, benchmark Cailleret.
-Drink 2023-2030.
+It is hard to disagree; the wine is floral and mineral with a laser-like focus and purity, but with the stuffing to avoid any feeling of meanness or austerity—an excellent benchmark Cailleret.

 wine at a glance